Zst0514/Literatures-on-Homomorphic-Encryption/README.md

 # **Literatures on Homomorphic Encryption Acceleration**

 A reading list for Acceleration on Homomorphic Encryption, including but not limited to related research on software and hardware level.
 The list covers related papers, conferences, tools and other resources.
-We have a [team of Maintaners](#Maintainers) responsible for maintainance, meanwhile also welcome contributions from anyone.

 Literatures in this page are arranged from a classification perspective, including the following topics: